-Copenhagen has a reputation for being one of the most expensive cities in Europe.
+Denmark's capital Copenhagen has a reputation for being one of the most expensive cities in Europe.
 With prices for accommodation, food and drinks easily mounting up, it’s a good idea to limit the costs of your activities by finding some free things to do in Copenhagen.
-We’ve put together a list of the five best free things to do in Copenhagen along with some handy tips for travelling to Copenhagen, to help you travel there on a budget.
+We at Alternative Airlines have put together a list of the five best free things to do in Copenhagen along with some handy tips for travelling to Copenhagen, to help you travel there on a budget.
+Note that prices mentioned are as of 2019.

 This may sound like an obvious activity, but Copenhagen is a great city for walking around aimlessly whilst absorbing the sights and culture of the city.
 Through a carefully planned walk, you’ll get to see some of the top tourist spots whilst not spending a penny and avoiding the crowds.